 - Jobs for Scientists in the Federal Government – presented in 2014 by Lori M. Conlan, PhD, OITE, National Institutes of Health (download the pdf of the powerpoint, slide 3-4 provides an overview of the types of bench and non-bench jobs in the government for STEM PhDs

-- USAJOBS – clearinghouse for all federal government jobs (with all agencies)
+- USAJOBS – clearinghouse for all federal government jobs (with all agencies).
+Around 19:19 into this video, there is a step-by-step example of how to apply for a government position.

 - National labs in the United States